SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Introduction

 \section{Introduction}

 The advent of large-scale high-cadence surveys like Catalina Real-Time Transient Survey \citep[CRTS;][]{2009ApJ...696..870D}, the Panoramic Survey Telescope and Rapid Response System \citep[PanSTARRS;][]{2010SPIE.7733E..0EK}, the Palomar Transient Factory (PTF) \citep[see][]{2009PASP..121.1334R}, the Zwicky Transient Facility \citep[ZTF;][]{bellm2019, Graham2019a} and the Asteroid Terrestrial- impact Last Alert System \citep[ATLAS;][]{2018ApJ...867..105T}, developed over the last two decades, have opened the possibility to detect new types of transients.
 They have been useful to start populating the parameter space of the rising time, $T_{\rm rise}$, defined as the time between the explosion and peak magnitude, versus absolute magnitude at peak, $M_{\rm abs}$, with new populations of objects.
 Among those, superluminous supernovae (SLSNe) are explosions expected to originate from core collapsing stars.
 Such explosions may be forming a newborn rotating neutron star \citep[][]{og71}, or a magnetar \citep[][]{kb10, woo10}.
 Interactions of the explosion products with the circumstellar medium (CSM) coming from previous progenitor mass loss is an additional mechanism often considered to interpret the diversity of light curves of H-poor SLSNe \citep[e.g.][]{2022ApJ...933...14H}.
-The population of SLSNe is expected to fill the absolute magnitude range $- 19.8 < M_{\rm abs} < -23$ mag AB \citep[see review by][]{gal-yam2019_review} or even a bit lower.
-For example, the light curves of the largest sample from ZTF (78 SLSNe) evolve slowly with a mean rest-frame rise time of 41.9 $\pm$ 17.8 days \citep[see][]{2023ApJ...943...41C, 2023ApJ...943...42C}.
-In this distribution low luminosity ($\sim 20$ mag) extremely fast rising ($<$ 10 days) transients are rare.
-From this sample, with a rising time of $\sim$ 10 days, and an absolute magnitude peaking close to $M_{g} = -21$, SN\,2018bgv was the fastest SLSN observed by ZTF during the first months of the survey \citep[][]{2020ApJ...901...61L}.
+A SLSN has often been considered as a type of stellar explosion that exhibits a peak luminosity ten or more times higher than that of a typical SN.
+This definition is quite general.
+In practice H-poor SLSNe are detected with absolute r-band magnitudes lying between $\sim -22.5$ and $\sim -19.2$ magnitudes \citep[][]{Gomez2024}.
+The light curves of the largest sample from ZTF (78 SLSNe) evolve slowly with a mean rest-frame rise time of 41.9 $\pm$ 17.8 days \citep[see][]{chen2023a, chen2023b}, while \cite{Gomez2024} derive a mean rise time of 27$^{+25}_{-13}$ days on a larger sample.
+In both distributions low luminosity ($\sim 20$ mag) extremely fast rising ($<$ 10 days) transients are rare.
+From the ZTF sample, with a rising time of $\sim$ 10 days, and an absolute magnitude peaking close to $M_{g} = -21$, SN\,2018bgv was the fastest SLSN observed by ZTF during the first months of the survey \citep[][]{2020ApJ...901...61L}.